AviaB1/CatchMeIfYouCan/README.md

 # CatchMeIfYouCan - Malware Analysis Challenge
-This room presents a complete infection chain that will help you develop your script-based malware analysis and deobfuscation techniques.
+This challenge presents a complete infection chain that will help you develop your script-based malware analysis and deobfuscation techniques.

 ## Scenario:
 QuantumX is a space research company focused on discovering and